Classical trinitarianism: Personhood

 Classical trinitarianism has often been said to sometimes struggle in assigning content or traits to each of the persons of the trinity.
-Trinitarian theologians have struggled with needing an answer to the question on what properly distinguishes the Father, Son and Holy Spirit properly for each other, and if the presence of too many properties would diminish the unity of God.
+Trinitarian theologians have struggled with needing an answer to the question on what distinguishes the Father, Son and Holy Spirit properly for each other, and if the presence of too many properties would diminish the unity of God.
 In this framework, a "person" is defined as an existing subject distinct from others.
 However, this definition alone does not fully explain the uniqueness of each Person, and overemphasizing their distinctions could be argued to lead to tritheism.
 To address this challenge, classical Trinitarians have put forward three key principles: (1) the consubstantiality of the three persons, affirming that no one person is more divine than the others; (2) the Son’s begottenness from the Father; and (3) the Holy Spirit’s procession from the Father (and the Son).
 According to this view, the persons of the Trinity are distinguished solely by relations of procession—unique relational properties that are not shared among all three.
 Thus, in this view the doctrine of eternal generation of the Son is an important doctrine, which expresses the relationship between the Father and Son, while the eternal procession of the Holy Spirit expresses the eternal relation between the Father and the Holy Spirit.
 According to the Independent Baptist theologian Thomas Ross, to the Father is ascribed the property of being unbegotten (agennesia), to the Son the property of being begotten (gennesia) and to the Holy Spirit the property of being proceeding (ekporeusis).

 Thus, the way God is one differs from the way he is three.
 When it is said that God is one, it is referred to his essence or being, while when it is said that God is three, it is referred to the manner in which the essence subsists (or exists) in each person.